Wambui Otieno

-Virginia Edith Wambui Otieno (1936–2011), born Virginia Edith Wambui Waiyaki, who became Wambui Waiyaki Otieno Mbugua after her second marriage, and generally known as Wambui, was born into a prominent Kikuyu family and became a Kenyan activist, politician and writer.
-Wambui became prominent in 1987 because of a controversial legal fight between her and the clan of her Luo husband Silvano Melea Otieno over the right to bury Otieno.
+Virginia Edith Wambūi Otieno (1936–2011), born Virginia Edith Wambūi Waiyaki, who became Wambūi Waiyaki Otieno Mbūgua after her second marriage, and generally known as Wambūi was born into a prominent Kikuyu family and became a Kenyan activist, politician and writer.
+Wambūi became prominent in 1987 because of a controversial legal fight between her and the clan of her Luo husband Silvano Melea Otieno over the right to bury Otieno.
 The case involved the tension between customary law and common law in modern-day Kenya in the case of an inter-tribal union.
 The various legal hearings this case stretched over more than five months and the final verdict suggested that a Kenyan African was presumed to adhere to the customs of the tribe they were born into unless they clearly and unequivocally broke all contact with it.
 As Otieno retained some rather tenuous links with his clan, they were awarded the right to bury him, ignoring Wambui's wishes.
-However, Wambui inherited most of her late husband's estate.
+However, Wambūi inherited most of her late husband's estate.

-Wambui Otieno died on 30 August 2011 of heart failure.
+Wambūi Otieno died on 30 August 2011 of heart failure.

 Ancestry and early life

-Much of the commentary about Wambui's ancestors and early life comes directly or indirectly from her autobiography, Mau Mau's Daughter: A Life History.
-However, its account of her ancestor, Waiyaki wa Hinga, has been criticised for attempting to make him a proto-Nationalist and inflating his importance, and her role as a scout and urban guerrilla may have been overstated.
+Much of the commentary about Wambūi's ancestors and early life comes directly or indirectly from her autobiography, Mau Mau's Daughter: A Life History.
+However, its account of her ancestor, Waiyaki wa Hinga, has been criticized for attempting to make him a proto-Nationalist and inflating his importance, and her role as a scout and urban guerrilla may have been overstated.

-Wambui was the great granddaughter of Waiyaki wa Hinga, a Kikuyu leader who was arrested in 1892 by officials of the Imperial British East Africa Company and who died in suspicious circumstances soon after the arrest.
-Wambui claimed in her autobiography that he was murdered by being buried alive for opposing the violent seizure of Kikuyu land.
+Wambūi was the great-granddaughter of Waiyaki wa Hinga, a Kikuyu leader who was arrested in 1892 by officials of the Imperial British East Africa Company and who died in suspicious circumstances soon after the arrest.
+Wambūi claimed in her autobiography that he was murdered by being buried alive for opposing the violent seizure of Kikuyu land.
 However, Waiyaki wa Hinga had initially cooperated with Frederick Lugard of that company in 1890, and his quarrel with Lugard's successor was over the latter's seizure of some of Waiyaki's cattle without payment rather than Waiyaki's opposition to colonial land expropriation.

 In Kikuyu oral tradition and folklore, Waiyaki wa Hinga, is represented as a major chief and fighter against the British invaders, but he had an ambiguous record of working with the Imperial British East Africa Company.
 His death was probably caused by injuries sustained during, and possibly after, his arrest and he was buried on his way to detention, whether already dead or assumed to be dying is unclear.
-Wambui disputed the charge that Waiyaki collaborated with the British colonists, by preferring Kikuyu oral traditions to historians' versions that she labelled as Eurocentric, even where the historians are Kenyan, and claimed the family of Waiyaki wa Hinga were the natural leaders of Kenya because of his actions.
+Wambūi disputed the charge that Waiyaki collaborated with the British colonists, by preferring Kikuyu oral traditions to historians' versions that she labelled as Eurocentric, even where the historians are Kenyan, and claimed the family of Waiyaki wa Hinga were the natural leaders of Kenya because of his actions.